Rangefinder vs GPS Watch: The Ultimate Distance Debate

 Best GPS Golf Watches on Amazon

 These are the watches that feel like an invisible caddie.
-Premium where it matters: screen clarity, course mapping, speed, and comfort.
+Premium where it matters: screen clarity, mapping speed, and comfort.

 Garmin Approach S70